 This rewrite has the following measurement-circuit flow.
 It can be read as two consecutive weight-one Pauli measurements of type Z:

 Using this implementation, we can merge single-qubit measurements with single-qubit preparations:

-After removing the mid-circuit measurements the only preparations left are in the beginning.
+After removing the mid-circuit measurements, the only preparations left are at the beginning.

-We observe that the resulting circuit has swaps.
-While this is allowed by our definition of Floquet codes, we can get rid of them.
-For this, we observe that repeating the swaps three times gives the identity.
-Therefore, repeating the entire circuit three times lets us cancel out the swaps at the cost of having a substantially longer circuit.
-However, further inspection reveals that the circuit repeats after half an iteration.
+The resulting circuit has swaps.
+To get rid of these, we observe that repeating the swaps three times gives the identity.
+Therefore, repeating the entire circuit three times lets us cancel out the swaps at the cost of having a slightly longer circuit.
 We get:

 For the exact details, see~\autoref{prop:removing-swaps-422}.